rohankumar586/Vehicle_Risk_Profiling/README.md

 ## Results and Discussion
 - Model Performance: The model achieved an accuracy of 70% demonstrating strong capability in predicting vehicle risk ratings with high specificity and balanced accuracy.
 - Clustering Insights: Provided valuable insights into different vehicle groupings, which can be used for targeted insurance product development.

+## Acknowledgments
+- Acknowledgments: This project was a part of a course at McGill University.